Last Updated on 11/22/2023 by Glynn Willard

 While you have it removed, spray the tank out with a tank rinser for obvious reasons.

-Make sure you order the correct anode rod for your hot water heater.
+Make sure you order the correct anode rod for your water heater.
 It’s most likely a Suburban water heater.

 Wrapping Up Preventative RV Maintenance